ritiek/auto-image-cropper/README.md

 - [table]

 - Python struggles to find the optimal coordinates but is quick (quicker than Rust) when saving the cropped image back to disk.
-Rust really outperforms when finding the optimal coordinates.
+Rust really outperforms while finding the optimal coordinates.

 ## Contributing